opendocsg/opendoc-supreme-court-judgements/2018_SGHC_277/report.md

 A:He did not ask that question.

 51     I prefer the evidence of Mr Pugaz.
 PPE’s counsel, Mr Hanam, cross-examined Mr Hooi on this new revelation on the additional purpose for the 27 July 2016 meeting.
-The relevant part of the cross-examination is as follows:[\[note: 7\]](#Ftn_7)
+The relevant part of the cross-examination is as follows:[^7]

 Q:… \[T\]he stories just don’t add up.
 Now let’s go to this meeting that you are talking about.
 You are saying that he came to your office and you told him to take it back?